Removal and installation of the ZMZ-402 cylinder head of the GAZ-3110

 • 5.
 Check the condition of the valve springs.
 Replace bent, broken or cracked springs.

 • 6.
 Check the condition of the valve seats.
-The working chamfers of the seats should not show signs of wear, holes, corrosion, etc.
+There should be no signs of wear, holes, corrosion, etc. on the working chamfers of the seats.
+Minor damage (small marks, scratches, etc.) can be removed by grinding the valves.

-When grinding, maintain the seat dimensions indicated in the figure.
 After grinding, check the runout of the seat chamfer relative to the hole in the valve guide, the maximum permissible runout is 0.05 mm.

 After grinding the seats, grind the valves.
 Then thoroughly clean the block head and blow it with compressed air so that there are no abrasive particles left in the channels closed by the valves and in the combustion chambers.

+Check the gap between the guide bushings and the valves.
 The clearance is calculated as the difference between the diameter of the hole in the bushing and the diameter of the valve stem.

 The maximum permissible gap is 0.25 mm.
 If the gap exceeds the specified value, the valve and guide sleeve must be replaced.